- Dogs grow from having no teeth to 28 baby teeth by the time they’re 6 weeks old 🐶

 When Do Puppies Grow Teeth?

 Dogs have two sets of teeth in their lifetime: baby teeth and adult teeth.
 Just like human babies, puppies are born without any teeth.
-Around three or four weeks of age, they start to develop their first set of baby teeth, which are typically called “deciduous” or “milk” teeth.
-The process of gradually transitioning from drinking milk to eating solid food is called weaning.
-During this time, you may notice that your pup’s gums are starting to swell, and they may be drooling more than usual.
-By six weeks old, most puppies have a full set of 28 baby teeth.
+Around 3 or 4 weeks of age, they start to develop their first set of baby teeth, which are typically called “deciduous” or “milk” teeth.

 What Is the Purpose of Puppy Teeth?